Chagrilled/P4-DandoriDesktop/docs/randomiser.md

 ### Exclude Gates

 Gates won't get randomised.
 This helps keep progression sensical, as otherwise the electric gate in SST can become a crystal one, and unless you can get rocks from a random cave, good luck.
 Probably has more value if paired with [Retain Wild Pikmin](#retain-wild-pikmin) off and [Randomise Other Onions](#randomise-other-onions) on.

+Most gates can still be cleared with Oatchi immunities or bombs (I think).

 ### Randomise Object Drops